-When you are building your therapy or mental health business, growing your customer base and getting exposure can be challenging.
+When you are building your therapy, clinical social work or mental health business, growing your customer base and getting exposure can be challenging.
 With more and more competition, standing out from the crowd can be difficult.

 Joining a therapy or health marketplace can be a great way to establish your practice and build your clientele in a high quality way.
 A lot more so than simply being listed on Yelp, Angie’s List, etc.